Plan Your Visit to the James Joyce Tower

 The Ulysses Trail

 Follow Joyce’s words from Dublin’s shore to the city.
-After you’ve visited the James Joyce Tower in Sandycove, you can continue to trace the route of the narrative.
-Explore nearby Dalkey, walk (into eternity) along Sandymount Strand, and experience how literature, place, and imagination meet along the way.
+After you’ve visited the James Joyce Tower in Sandycove, explore nearby Dalkey, walk (into eternity) along Sandymount Strand, and experience how literature, place, and imagination meet along the way.